Nutrition

 • Laid my poppop to rest

-• Listed our place up on Airbnb
+• Listed our new place up on Airbnb

 All big things that could easily throw me off if I wasn’t laser focused on completing this goal.